hl105/codepath-ios-101/README.md

 - `main thread`
 - table view doesn't know movies changed (after initialized as []), so it doesn't reload itself, we need to explicitly do that.
 - wrap to as many lines as it has room for: `lines` property 0.
+- if row is squished make sure u copy cell height to table view row height.